-Your Butler experience will prepare you for an entry-level position with the career goal of being able to manage the operations and personnel of business offices.
+Your Butler experience will prepare you for an entry-level position with the career goal of managing the operations and personnel of business offices.
 Includes instruction in budgeting, scheduling, and coordinating; office systems operation and maintenance; office record management, organization, and security; office facilities design and space management; and human relations.